Cowlitz (sternwheeler): Operations

-In early December 1922, Earl Weir, then age 26, and pilot of the Cowlitz, was arrested by the Portland police, and charged with complicity in a murder of a 15-year-old girl by his father, with the killing said to have occurred on his father's houseboat in the Willamette river.
-The specific charge against Weir was that he had helped his father conceal the body.
+In early December 1922, the pilot of the Cowlitz, was arrested by the Portland police, and charged with complicity in a murder of a 15-year-old girl by his father, with the killing said to have occurred on his father's houseboat in the Willamette River.
+The specific charge against the pilot was that he had helped his father conceal the body.

-On September 12, 1928, Jack Alfred, a crewman on Cowlitz, was injured while making fast a line from a log raft.
-Alfred brought an action against Smith Transportation Company, the owners of the Cowlitz, in the U.S. District Court, seeking $15,000 in damages.
-On April 16, 1929, Judge George M. Bourquin gave a directed verdict for Smith Transportation Company, ruling that no negligence had been established by Alfred and the only negligence that had been shown was that of Alfred himself.
+On September 12, 1928, a crewman on Cowlitz, was injured while making fast a line from a log raft.
+The crewman brought an action against Smith Transportation Company, the owners of the Cowlitz, in the U.S. District Court, seeking $15,000 in damages.
+On April 16, 1929, Judge George M. Bourquin gave a directed verdict for Smith Transportation Company, ruling that no negligence had been established by Alfred and the only negligence that had been shown was that of the crewman himself.

 Rescue work at the Allen Street bridge disaster

-Cowlitz rescued survivors when the Cowlitz River bridge at Kelso, Washington collapsed on January 3, 1923 in what became known as the Allen Street Bridge disaster.
+Cowlitz rescued survivors when the Cowlitz River bridge at Kelso, Washington collapsed on January 3, 1923, in what became known as the Allen Street Bridge disaster.
 Cowlitz picked up nine survivors on the steamer's first trip, including a small boy, but three or four others drifted by clinging to wreckage, but the steamer was unable to reach them.
-According to one survivor, A.J.
-Bryant, who had been driving an automobile across the bridge at the time of the collapse:
+According to one survivor, who had been driving an automobile across the bridge at the time of the collapse:

 Part of the Shaver fleet

 In February 1930, Milton Smith's company, Smith Transportation, which had been incorporated in 1926, merged with the Shaver Transportation Company.
-The president of the new organization would be Capt.
-Delmar Shaver and the vice-president would be Capt.
-Milton Smith.
+The president of the new organization would be Captain Delmar Shaver and the vice-president would be Captain Milton Smith.
 The headquarters of the merged company would be in Portland, at the foot of Fessenden Street in St. Johns.